tpl2go/LayerMCAO/README.md

 **Evaluate quality of distortion / reconstruction / measurement**

-More display methods in SHWFSDemonstrator class.
 ```
 wfs = WideFieldSHWFS(0, 16, 128, at, tel)
 SHWFSDemonstrator.eval_all_shifts(wfs)
 ```

+Note: more display / evaluation methods can be found in SHWFSDemonstration class